 Case in point: social media.
 If yours is the type of audience that spends the majority of its time on Facebook, it doesn't make sense to partner with influencers who operate exclusively on TikTok.

-Therefore, you need to think not just about which influencers you partner with but where they primarily operate to see the best results moving forward.
+Therefore, you need to think not just about which influencers you partner with, but also where they primarily operate to achieve the best results moving forward.

-They all have certain personalities, which attract people to them in the first place.
+They all have distinct personalities that attract people in the first place.
 However, you must ensure that you're partnering with an influencer your audience wants to listen to and take advice.

 Just because someone has a large audience doesn't mean that audience is a perfect match for your restaurant.

-Similarly, when considering a partnership with a ghost kitchen, it's crucial to align with one that complements your brand and has the same target market to maximize the benefits of this business model.
+Similarly, when considering a partnership with a ghost kitchen, it's crucial to align with one that complements your brand and shares your target market to maximize the benefits of this business model.

 Be sure to vet as much of their content as possible before reaching out to them to save time in the future.